EMRD95/Pfsense-OpenVPN-pfBlockerNG/README.md

 # Pfsense-OpenVPN-pfBlockerNG
 Pfsense Version 2.7.0-RELEASE, on ESXI 8.0.1 with two vswitch, one for LAN and one for WAN.

-Documentation to set up a VPN accessible from the internet with pfBlockerNG enabled.
+Documentation to set up a VPN accessible from the internet with pfBlockerNG-devel enabled.

 This a basic testing configuration not intended for production use.